-The Dieter W. Jahns Student Practitioner Award is open to graduate students (M.S. or Ph.D.) in Ergonomics and Ergonomics-related programs.
-Students who have completed their graduate degrees in the past year are also eligible.
+The Dieter W. Jahns Student Practitioner Award is open to all in Ergonomics and Ergonomics-related programs.
+Students who have completed their degrees in the past year are also eligible.

 Important Dates

 Dates change, always check the latest summary at www.ergofoundation.org